Maxkaizo/milk_price_prediction/reproducibility/instructions.md

 }'

 ```
-When testing please note that Lambda functions have to start the server and load the model the first time it gets invoked, so please try the test at least 2 times,
+When testing please note that Lambda functions have to start the server and load the model the first time it gets invoked, so please try the test at least 2 times.